Image Fusion Transformer: Experiments and results

-From Table \ref{tab:mri}, we can infer that our method outperforms all the existing methods in Entropy and CC metrics by preserving local and long-range information.
+{\bf{MRI and PET image fusion}} From Table \ref{tab:mri}, we can infer that our method outperforms all the existing methods in Entropy and CC metrics by preserving local and long-range information.
 In SD and MG metrics, it produces competitive performance compared to the existing techniques.
 Qualitative fusion results are illustrated in the bottom row of Fig. \ref{fig:quali} and the red box highlights the intensity variation of PET colors in the fused image.
 From Fig. \ref{fig:quali} we can observe that Structure-aware method \cite{li2018structure} lacks color intensity variations in the fused image; whereas, DDcGAN and IFT exhibit better intensity variations and brighter colors.
 Moreover, IFT color variation is more similar to PET than DDcGAN, thanks to IFT's ability to encode long-range dependencies.
-This can be also observed from the high performance in Correlation Coefficient (CC) metric from Table \ref{tab:mri}.
+This is inferred from the high performance in Correlation Coefficient (CC) metric from Table \ref{tab:mri}.